-What makes this partnership so unique is that Amazon Music is an organization that’s not afraid of entering new industries and putting the customer in the center of their ecosystem.
-After all, they’ve already changed the speed in which we shop and receive goods, how we read and listen to stories, and built strong communities through video and music.
+What makes this partnership so unique is that Amazon Music is an organisation that's not afraid of entering new industries and putting the customer in the center of their ecosystem.
+After all, they've already changed the speed in which we shop and receive goods, how we read and listen to stories, and built strong communities through video and music.

 The affiliate industry has been battling with big brands on how to harness influencer budget over the years, and now we have one of the Big Tech oligopolies leading the way in how the channel is valued by increasing their investment.

 What's something about the affiliate industry that a lot of people might not know?

 There are three areas in the affiliate industry that I tend to talk about a fair amount, and also feel quite passionately about:

 - Partnership marketing can run in any way if it's how a consumer connects with your brand.

 - Who owns influencers?
 If a website blogger was once considered an affiliate in the affiliate industry, how is that different from an Instagram influencer today?
 Therefore, I believe influencer marketing should sit within affiliate marketing—not just because of the channel it comes from, but because influencers come with an ecosystem using other platforms such as a website, YouTube, and other social channels.

 - Brands need to drive the narrative internally; advertisers don't always drive the narrative of affiliates with stakeholders and even peers.
 As tech and affiliates become more sophisticated, how we communicate and take stakeholders on a journey is the only way we can elevate and increase spending in affiliate marketing.

 What are some of your hobbies outside of work?